terminatorul/ScrollWindowMsg/README.md

  - with a second scroll wheel
  - with wheel tilt on the main scroll wheel
  - with extra buttons for this purpose

+ This tool is somewhat inspired by the Linux `xdo` and `xdotool` commands.

 ## Purpose
 The problem is default scroll behavior provided by the mouse software suite works with most, but not all, applications in case of horizontal scrolling.
 Some Windows applications do not respond WM_MOUSEHWHEEL message correctly, but they can handle WM_HSCROLL messages.
 In my case I needed horizontal scroll to work with gVim, and I also noticed WordPad would not scroll horizontally with my mice.